minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • All charges were dismissed before the establishment of probable cause.

 Petitioners may follow through with the expungement process alone.
 However, individuals are usually advised to seek the guidance of an experienced legal practitioner for proper guidance.
 The entire expungement process usually takes an average of 4 to 6 months.
-A person who meets the eligibility criteria may proceed with the expungement proceeding, which involves the following:
+Eligible parties can expunge criminal conviction records by using these steps:

-• File the petition at a court of competent jurisdiction, usually in the county where the arrest or conviction occurred.
-The clerk of court should provide filing guidelines and procedures, including any applicable filing fees.
+2. File the petition at a court of competent jurisdiction, usually in the county where the arrest or conviction occurred.
+The clerk of court should provide guidelines for filing a petition and the required fees.

-• The petitioner must then serve a notice of expungement on all involved parties and agencies, giving them the window to object to the expungement if they have reason to do so.
+3. Next, the petitioner will serve a notice of expungement on all involved parties and agencies, giving them the window to object to the expungement if they have reason to do so.

 How Do I Find Recent Arrests in Minnesota?